Guides

 Purpose of the @track Decorator

-The primary purpose of this decorator is to annotate your functions with metadata such as:
+This decorator is used to annotate your functions with metadata such as:

 Best Suited For